ERC Starting Grant for research on a deadly parasite

 New approaches in the fight against malaria

 Around half a million people die every year from malaria, the most common infectious disease in the world.
-The European Research Council (ERC) is now funding the Hamburg biologist Michael Filarsky with 1.4 million euros to research the life cycle of the pa.
+The European Research Council (ERC) is now funding the Hamburg biologist Michael Filarsky with 1.4 million euros to research the life cycle of the parasite.
 The aim is to perhaps one day be able to eradicate the pathogen.

 It is tiny, invisible to the naked eye, and yet extremely dangerous: the parasite Plasmodium falciparum can destroy a person's red blood cells and in the worst case kill them.
 In addition, it is very difficult to fight explains molecular biologist and specialist for human parasites, Prof. Dr. Michael Filarsky.